deepmodeling/abacus-develop/docs/community/contribution_guide.md

 ## Test Coverage

 The current test coverage of ABACUS is reported with 50.9% line coverage and 69.8% function coverage.
 Efforts to increase test coverage is appreciated.
-For more details, developers are referred to [here](./test-coverage.md).
+For more details, developers are referred to [Code Coverage Report](./test-coverage.md).